How to say no, not NO

-Search online and there are pages and pages (and pages) of links to advice and techniques on how to say no. Interestingly, the vast majority focuses on the challenge of saying no. There are myriad variations on “how to say no” titles, assertiveness techniques and my personal favourite, “How to say no and still be liked.”
+There are myriad variations on “how to say no” titles, assertiveness techniques and my personal favourite, “How to say no and still be liked.”

-What I struggled to find was material on how to say no rather than NO:
+What I struggled to find was material on how to say 'no' rather than 'NO'.

 – How to soften directness so you don’t shut down the conversation and look rude